Your Cart

 (You can also make your own probiotic drinks by following some of the same steps.)

 Fermentation is an ancient process used to break down food into more absorbable components.
-At Ancient Nutrition, we use the power of fermentation to help unlock many valuable nutrients within our supplements, making them more bioavailable.
+At Ancient Nutrition, we use the power of fermentation to help unlock many valuable nutrients within our supplements, making them more bioavailable and improve nutrient absorption.

-For example, there are fermented ingredients in our Multi Collagen Protein, Collagen Peptides, Organic Herbal Apple Cider Vinegar, plus some of the botanical ingredients used in our SBO Probiotic formulas.
+For example, there are fermented ingredients in Multi Collagen Protein, Organic SuperGreens, plus some of the botanical ingredients used in our SBO Probiotic formulas.
 We also ferment many of our herbs, vitamins and minerals (such as turmeric, functional mushrooms, ashwagandha and others).

 When fermenting our herbs and botanicals, we use a proprietary, patent-pending, dual-stage, live fermentation process.
 We ferment select ingredients on our Ancient Nutrition farms owned by our co-founders so that we can ensure maximum quality.
 Likewise, some of our select fermented ingredients come from suppliers who adhere to strict quality and manufacturing protocols.